-Contemporary popular culture, from books to film to television to music to the deepest corners of the internet, has provoked a great deal of criticism, some of it well deserved.
-Yet for many Americans, and particularly for younger Americans, popular culture is culture.
+Contemporary popular culture, from books to film to television to music to the deepest corners of the internet, has provoked much criticism, some of it well deserved.
+Yet, popular culture is culture for many Americans—particularly younger Americans.
 It is the only kind of cultural experience they seek and the currency in which they trade.

 Naomi Schaefer Riley and Christine Rosen / ix